 Under normal program operation, a Watchdog Timer time-out will initialise a device reset and set the status bit TO.
 However, if the system is in the SLEEP or IDLE Mode, when a Watchdog Timer time-out occurs, the TO bit in the status register will be set and only the Program Counter and Stack Pointer will be reset.
 Three methods can be adopted to clear the contents of the Watchdog Timer.
-The first is an external hardware reset, which means a low level on the RES pin, the second is using the Watchdog Timer software clear instructions and the third is via a HALT instruction.
+The first is a WDT reset, which means a certain value except 01010B and 10101B written into the WE4~WE0 bit filed, the second is using the Watchdog Timer software clear instructions and the third is via a HALT instruction.